 When to see a doctor

-Atelectasis is likely to occur when you're already in a hospital.
-However, seek medical attention right away if you have trouble breathing.
+Always seek medical attention right away if you have trouble breathing.
 Other conditions besides atelectasis can cause breathing difficulties and require an accurate diagnosis and prompt treatment.
-If your breathing becomes increasingly difficult, seek emergency care.
+If your breathing becomes increasingly difficult, seek emergency medical help.

-Atelectasis may be the result of a blocked airway (obstructive) or of pressure from outside the lung (nonobstructive).
+Atelectasis occurs from a blocked airway (obstructive) or pressure from outside the lung (nonobstructive).

 - Foreign body.
 Atelectasis is common in children who have inhaled an object, such as a peanut or small toy part, into their lungs.

-- Tumor in a major airway.
+- Tumor inside the airway.
 An abnormal growth can narrow the airway.

 Possible causes of nonobstructive atelectasis include: